 The Company evaluates performance and allocates resources based on segment income, which is not a defined term under GAAP.
-The Company defines segment income as income from operations adjusted to exclude intangibles amortization charges, provisions for asbestos and restructuring and other and the impact of fair value adjustments related to the sale of inventory acquired in an acquisition.
+The Company defines segment income as income from operations adjusted to exclude intangibles amortization charges, provisions for asbestos and restructuring and other, and the impact of fair value adjustments to inventory acquired in an acquisition.